 - Email the faculty to see if they have room.

 - Once you have been accepted into a lab, make arrangements with the faculty member.

-- Decide if you are doing MIBO 4900L, MIBO 4960H or something else and fill out the appropriate forms.
+- Decide if you are doing MIBO 4960L, MIBO 4960R or something else and fill out the appropriate forms.

 - Submit the forms to the appropriate departments so that they can be approved.

-- Remember to submit your paper to the department at the end of the semester to email@example.com by 5:00pm on the last day of class of that semester..
+- Remember to submit your paper and PI/mentor signature page to the department at the end of the semester to firstname.lastname@example.org by 5:00pm on the last day of class of that semester.